huggingface/transformers/docs/source/main_classes/deepspeed.rst

 You can use automatic mixed precision with either a pytorch-like AMP way or the apex-like way:

-fp16 / float16
+fp16
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To configure pytorch AMP-like mode set:
+To configure pytorch AMP-like mode with fp16 (float16) set:

 .. code-block:: json